xieyuheng/inner/source/_posts/note/category-theory/category-theory-for-programmers.md

   the answer would be different.

 Can we always implement declarative language in imperative language?

+- **[Xie]** The might be fail when the declarative language is so high level.

 Can we do all that we can do in imperative language in declarative language?

+- **[Xie]** Even if we can, is it always worth doing so?

 Imperative vs Declarative, like local vs global physics laws.

+The universal construction of category theory is an example of global approach.

 ## II 1.2 Limits

 ## II 2.1 Limits, Higher order functors

 ## II 2.2 Limits, Naturality

 ## II 3.1 Examples of Limits and Colimits

 ## II 3.2 Free Monoids

 ## II 4.1 Representable Functors

 TODO